WPBeginner

 WordPress

-WordPress allows users to change their site’s appearance using themes.
-WordPress comes with a few default themes pre-installed.
-At any time, you can click on the add new button from your Appearance page and install free themes from official WordPress.org theme directory.
+At any time, you can click on the add new button from your Appearance page and install free WordPress themes from the official WordPress.org theme directory.

 Joomla

 Just like WordPress, Joomla also comes with templates and extensions.
-There are great extensions to do just about anything from creating an ecommerce store to managing email.
+There are great extensions to do just about anything from creating an eCommerce store to managing email.

-Joomla Extensions
+Joomla extensions

 However, the quantity of these templates and extensions is not as high as WordPress.
 This could make finding the perfect template and the perfect extensions a bit difficult.

-By default Joomla does not have a feature that would allow users to search and install extensions or templates from the administration area.
-There is an extension that allows you to add install from web feature for extensions.
+By default, Joomla does not have a feature that would allow users to search and install extensions or templates from the administration area.
+There is an extension that allows you to add “install from web” feature for extensions.
 But for templates, users will still have to manually search templates and then install them by adding their URL.

 Drupal

 Drupal has the same issue with the availability of themes and modules.
 Users will have to leave their site, search for the module and theme they want to add, then locate the project’s zip file URL.
-Finally they can enter the URL in the Modules or Themes page to install them.
+Finally, they can enter the URL in the Modules or Themes page to install them.

-Drupal modules
+Drupal Modules

 There are modules to do just about anything and new ones are added regularly.
 Still, the overall quantity of modules is lacking when compared to WordPress.